 In addition to theoretical and practical skills in the field of grassroots and children’s football, the participants learned how to teach children social skills and values through football.
 Further non-football related sessions formed an integral part of the coaching education programme and were delivered by experts of local partner organisations.
 These sessions focussed on regionally relevant social topics such as women’s rights, water sanitation and hygiene, school dropouts or early marriage.
 Basic first aid training was mandatory for all participants to pass the programme and to receive the final certificate.

-A thorough evaluation of the programme in India revealed that the 29 Young Coaches passed on the education to 377 peers.
-Their outstanding social work sustainably benefits 6,390 children.
+A thorough evaluation of the programme in India revealed that the 29 Young Coaches passed on the education to more than 500 Peer Coaches.
+Their outstanding social work sustainably benefits some 9,000 children.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
 29 Young Coaches participated in the education in India, each of them represents a unique personal story.

 At the young age of only 24, Parvati from Mumbai is a true role model.
 She could have been a child bride like her sisters.
 But she became a coach instead.
-She fought for her right to play sports as woman and finally even started her own NGO that uses sports to empower especially girls from poor families.
+She fought for her right to play sports as a woman, and even started her own NGO that uses sports to empower especially girls from poor families.